 Nutritional Supplements: nutritional supplements including the amino acid arginine, bioflavonoids, zinc, vitamin C, vitamin E, and flaxseed meal have been used to improve erectile function.
 In addition, certain ED patients with low levels of the hormone dehydroepiandrosterone (DHEA) showed improvement in erectile function after receiving supplemental doses of DHEA.
 However, because the long-term safety of DHEA is not known, most experts do not recommend its use.

 Herbal Remedies: Asian ginseng and Ginkgo biloba are believed to improve erectile function in some men.
-However, consult a doctor before taking any herbal supplements to ensure they are safe for you to take.
+However, consult a doctor before taking any herbal supplements to ensure they are safe.

 Acupuncture: an ancient Chinese method of healing that involves sticking very fine, solid needles into specific points on the body, acupuncture stimulates the body's ability to resist or overcome illnesses and conditions by correcting "imbalances."
 Acupuncture has helped some men with ED.